The Voice India Kids

 The Voice India Kids is an Indian singing reality competition television series that airs on &TV or StarPlus.
 The series is produced by Endemol India.
-Kumar Priyadarshi is one of the editors of The Voice India Kids.

 Format

 This show based on The Voice India.
 The show will allow young singers between the age group of 6–14 years to showcase their talent in front of a national audience.
 The show is part of The Voice franchise and is structured in three phases: Blind auditions, Battle rounds, and Live performance shows.

 Blind auditions

 The first stage is the blind auditions, where artists sing in front of the judges/coaches.
 In this round, each coach selects 15 singers for their team.
 Four coaches, all noteworthy recording artists, choose teams of contestants through a blind audition process.
 Each coach has the length of the auditioner's performance (about 90 seconds) to decide if they want the singer on their team.
 If one of the coaches is satisfied with the voice of an artist, and wants to mentor them for the next stage, they press the "I WANT YOU" button by their chair.
 This turns the chair around to face the stage, and allows the coach to see the artist for the first time after they have sung.
 This avoids any bias on the part of the judge/coach because of an artist's characteristics or personality.
 If two or more coaches want the same singer, the singer chooses their coach.
 The artist's journey on the show comes to an end if no coach selects them.